Methylenedioxyhydroxyethylamphetamine

-MDHOET, also known as 3,4-methylenedioxy-N-hydroxyethylamphetamine, is a lesser-known drug and a substituted amphetamine.
+MDHOET, also known as 3,4-methylenedioxy-N-hydroxyethylamphetamine or as N-hydroxyethyl-MDA, is a lesser-known drug and a substituted amphetamine.
 It is also the N-hydroxyethyl analogue of MDA.

+Use and effects

-MDHOET was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dose is listed as 50 mg.
-MDHOET produces few to no effects.
-Very little data exists about the pharmacology, pharmacokinetics, effects, and toxicity of MDHOET.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDHOET's dose as greater than 50 mg orally and its duration as unknown.
+MDHOET produced few to no effects.

+Chemistry

+Synthesis

+The chemical synthesis of MDHOET has been described.